 Local and national

-You can contact local and national companies via email, Twitter or Facebook.
+Contact local and national companies via email, Twitter or Facebook.
 Find out the name of the right person to approach and use it.
 Try posting a request for raffle prizes on local Facebook pages and groups.
-If you're fundraising for something specific, it's a good idea to mention this and list the benefits for pupils.
+If you’re fundraising for something specific, it’s a good idea to mention this and list the benefits for pupils.

 Don’t be afraid to follow up your email, tweet or letter.
 Be polite.
 If you don’t hear anything after two attempts they probably aren’t interested, so leave it there and try someone else.
 If you are offered a donation, reply quickly and say thank you.
 Once the fair is over and the raffle has been drawn, contact donors again with another thank you and a note to say how much the raffle raised for your cause.